-Join Rustic’s third Mystery Trip and explore iconic sites, discover the remote villages of some of our most beloved staff members, and blaze a trail for future students by exploring destinations we haven’t visited.
+Join Rustic’s fifth Mystery Trip and explore iconic sites, discover the remote villages of some of our most beloved staff members, and blaze a trail for future students by exploring destinations we haven’t visited.
 Are you willing to take the leap?

 Wall Street Journal: Why Even Control Freaks Are Opting for ‘Surprise Vacations’

 The Wall Street Journal featured Rustic Pathways in a recent story about the growing popularity of mystery trips.

 “Shanna Bober, a 17-year-old high school junior from Boca Raton, Fla., signed on for a guided mystery trip with Rustic Pathways last summer.
 She had to fight the urge to scour images on the company’s website for clues as to where she was headed.
 “It was hard,” she said, “But it was actually more rewarding.
 Learning everything there, in the moment, was so much cooler.”

 Packing the right gear (and the right amounts) is the first step to an incredible travel experience.
 Follow these tips to pack like a pro: